holoviz/panel/doc/tutorials/basic/index.md

 :::::{tab-item} Topics
 :sync: topics

-Pick any topic below to supplement the *basic skills* you acquired on the *Skills* tab.
+Supplement the *basic skills* acquired on the *Skills* tab by doing one or more of the tutorials below.

 ::::{grid} 1 2 2 3
 :gutter: 1 1 1 2